Divya Desam: Significance

 In Hindu texts, these temples are often referred to as Bhuloka Vaikuntham, which in Tamil means heavens on earth.
 Each of the Divya Desam has its own significance related to Sri Vaishnava legend.
 Almost all of these temples have separate shrines for Vishnu and Lakshmi.

 List of Divya Desams

-The 106 earthly Divya Desam temples are spread over the Indian states of Tamil Nadu (84), Kerala (11), Uttar Pradesh (4), Uttarakhand (3), Andhra Pradesh (2) and Gujarat (1), and the country of Nepal (1) (Muktinath).
+The 106 earthly Divya Desam temples are spread over the Indian states of Tamil Nadu (84), Kerala (11), Uttar Pradesh (4), Uttarakhand (3), Andhra Pradesh (2) and Gujarat (1), and the country of Nepal (1) (Muktinath, in Mustang).
 The last two are believed to be outside earthly realms.